Security Deposit FAQ

-Under Colorado law landlords have 30 days to return the security deposit or an accounting of the deductions explaining why the deposit is not being returned.
+Under Colorado law landlords have 30 days to return the security deposit or an accounting of the deductions explaining why the full deposit is not being returned.
 This can be extended up to 60 days but it must be written in the original lease.
-If the landlord exceeds the time frame to return the deposit, they lose the right to withhold any money but they can still sue for damages at a later time.
+Landlords may choose to send the statement by certified mail or other trackable methods.
+If the landlord exceeds the time frame to return the deposit, they lose the right to withhold any money and must return the full amount but they can still sue for damages at a later time.

 The landlord has not returned my security deposit, what do I do?